 Mr James Cooper

+Born and raised Aucklander.
 Completed undergraduate and Honours-level postgraduate study at the University of Auckland.
 Holds a BCom/BSc with majors in Accounting, Commercial Law, Computer Science and a specialisation in Logic & Computation; a BCom(Hons) in Commercial Law; and a BSc(Hons) in Computer Science.
 Currently working towards a PhD, with the Computer Science Department, with an expected finish date of June 2020.

 Research | Current

-Achieved First Class Honours for BSc(Hons), including two 'first in class' distinctions.
+- Achieved First Class Honours for BSc(Hons), including two 'first in class' distinctions.

-Awarded University of Auckland Doctoral Scholarship.
+- Awarded University of Auckland Doctoral Scholarship.

 Selected publications and creative works (Research Outputs)

 - Cooper, J., Azhar, M., Gee, T., Van Der Mark, W., Delmas, P., & Gimel'farb G (2017).
 A Raspberry Pi 2-based stereo camera depth meter.
-Machine Vision Applications (MVA), 2017 Fifteenth IAPR International Conference on, 274-277.
-Nagoya, Japan, Japan: IEEE.
+Proceedings of the 15th IAPR International Conference on Machine Vision Applications, MVA 2017, 274-277.
+Nagoya, Japan: IEEE.
 10.23919/MVA.2017.7986854